 The revelation that some European foreign fighters prepared for battle by reading copies of "Islam for Dummies" and "The Qur'an for Dummies", demonstrates that the role of religion in radicalisation (and de-radicalisation) is not adequately understood.
 We need to understand the content of the religious beliefs espoused by extremist groups in order to counter their negative message.

-This better understanding can develop through empowering teachers, families and the mosques to facilitate religious and inter-cultural dialogues, to educate children and young people in the history of religion and media literacy, to meet the needs of pupils from diverse backgrounds, to impart common fundamental values and to prevent and combat racism and intolerance.
+We urge Member States to reflect on how Islam is taught.
+This can develop through empowering teachers, families and the mosques to facilitate religious and inter-cultural dialogues, to educate children and young people in the history of religion and media literacy, to meet the needs of pupils from diverse backgrounds, to impart common fundamental values and to prevent and combat racism and intolerance.